-DISTINGUISHED SHAREHOLDERS, THE CHAIR OF THE BOARD, BOARD OF DIRECTORS, MANAGEMENT STAFF, LADIES AND GENTLEMEN.
+DISTINGUISHED SHAREHOLDERS, THE CHAIR OF THE BOARD, BOARD OF DIRECTORS, MANAGEMEMNT STAFF, LADIES & GENTLEMEN.

-It gives me the greatest pleasure to welcome you all to our 22nd Annual General Meeting and to also present to you our dear shareholders, the Bank's Financial Statement and performance for the year ended 31st December, 2021.
+It gives me the greatest pleasure to welcome you all to our 23rd Annual General Meeting and to also present to you our dear shareholders, the Bank's Financial Statement and performance for the year ended 31st December, 2022.

-From our Financial Statements and performance highlights, you will notice that AGIB Bank posted a stronger performance and growth over the previous year's achievements and to this I want to register my sincerest appreciation to all our cherished stakeholders for making AGIB Bank a profitable going concern.
+From our Financial Statement and performance highlights, you will see that Agib Bank has posted a stronger performance and growth over the previous year's achievements and to this I want to register my sincerest appreciation to all our cherished stakeholders for making AGIB Bank a profitable going concern.